 WARNING!
 Beware of contractors making door-to-door or telephone solicitations offering to make repairs to roofs and other storm damage to your home.
-Never sign over the insurance check; do not pay with cash, and do not pay the total charges before the work is complete.
-Counties adopting the Home Improvement law, contractors are limited of down payments to 1/3 of the total contract.
+Never sign over the insurance check; do not pay with cash, or pay the total charges before the work is complete.
+The Home Improvement law prohibits contractors from asking for a down-payment of more than 1/3 of the total contract.
+See also the new guidelines section required by roofing contractors performing work to be paid from insurance claims listed below in the "General Information".

 To verify a license of a Contractor; Home Improvement Contractor; Limited Licensed Electrician or Limited Licensed Plumber, you may do so from our website at "Verify a License" and you may use the following "Search Tips" or contact our office at 1-800-544-7693 should you need assistance.